-For the RBC/CBC test, there appears to be a scale from 1 to 3.
+For the RBC/CBC test processes, there appears to be a scale from 1 to 3.
 Or 3 stages.
 Or what known parameters impacts the test and causes it to fail.
 Is there a stage beyond that?
 Some 4th way of testing that might be needed?
 Not to our knowledge.

 This might apply to other blood tests?
 But for the most part it seems to only affect the CBC/RBC and a Thermal Amplitude Blood Test, and the handful of other tests previously stated.
 This is based on personal experience as well as input from many CADs, over many years (decades at this point), and several reliable reference sources.
 We will update this article if numerous people report problems with other tests.

 So remember, this is only a guide for those that are finding their CBC/RBC Tests seems to fail.